 The master bedroom on the second floor is a spacious delight.
 Not only does it benefit from wonderful natural light flooding into the room, it has its own private terrace where you can relax in complete privacy.
 All bedrooms are air-conditioned.

 All the bedrooms enjoy air conditioning for your comfort and enjoyment.
 For those who prefer to do things the traditional way, closing the shutters and the window draperies during the day will ensure that the rooms remain relatively cool, even in the hottest weather.

 One of the en-suite double bedrooms on the first floor.
 This room has its own drawing room so arguably could be called the master bedroom, but I prefer the second floor en-suite bedroom which has its own terrace.

 Here you see another en-suite double bedroom on the first floor of the house.
 Wonderful big windows flood the room in light.
 Every room in the house has its own character, each as appealing as the other.

 When the present owners renovated the house they spared no expense to ensure that the house feels authentically Provencal.
 The floor is laid with terra cotta tiles throughout (except for a couple of bathrooms) and all the doors and windows are antique.

 This twin bedroom does not have en-suite facilities.
 Technically it shares this bathroom with a single bedroom also on the first floor, but the single bedroom does not form part of the sleeping arrangements.

-The view from the second floor looking west is mouth watering.
+The view from the second floor looking west.
 The countryside surrounds Caromb, and you can stroll out and take full advantage whenever you like.
-It is literally a 5 minute walk to be in the middle of lush Provencal countryside.
+It is literally a 5 minute walk to the middle of lush Provencal countryside.